-Based on the findings and discussion of the practice of TQM in pesantren, it was revealed that in planning curriculum management, pesantren are based on developing da'wah media, mastering Arabic language skills, and applying deep Islamic values culture (dirasah al Islamiyyah) both at the theological-normative and ethical levels. .
-In implementing the educational curriculum, educators have prepared the needs of students and coordinated with the management.
-So that the programs that have been planned are really well realized in the learning process.
+The study findings reveal that in planning curriculum management, pesantren are based on developing da’wah media, mastering Arabic language skills, and applying deep Islamic values culture (dirasah al Islamiyyah) both at the theological normative and ethical levels.
+In implementing the educational curriculum, educators have identified the needs of students and coordinated with the management, and thus, the programs have been planned well and realized perfectly in the learning process.
 The findings also reveal the evaluation of the education curriculum including strengths, weaknesses, and aspects of improving TQM practices in Islamic boarding schools.
-It can be concluded that the practice of TQM through pesantren-based curriculum management at Ma'had Darullughah Wadda'awah Pasuruan has been carried out continuously following the times, cultural changes, as well as organization, quality standards, and harmonious relationships between institutions and stakeholders and students.
-This research reveals novelty by finding new findings that the practice of TQM in Islamic educational institutions has a well-organized, critical, and wise planning and implementation of Islamic values-based curriculum management planning and management following the times.
-Three important aspects that support the practice of TQM in an effort to improve the quality of pesantren-based education in the era of the industrial revolution 4.0, namely by improving the quality of curriculum management on an ongoing basis; establish quality standards for curriculum management in a cooperative, comprehensive, systemic, and systematic manner; maintain relationships between stakeholders (students, teachers/employees, student leaders, parents, and the community).
-The limitation of the research study is related to the object of research, namely the practice of TQM at the Ma'had Darullughah Wadda'awah Islamic Boarding School, Pasuruan City, East Java.
-So that these findings cannot be generalized to pesantren in other areas.
-Future studies can expand the object of research into all Islamic boarding schools or educational institutions in Indonesia with the same problem but adding other factors and more sophisticated methods.
-In order to improve the quality of pesantren-based education, pesantren leaders need to maintain good communication to ensure the involvement of the entire organizational structure and ensure they are able to work well together to support the vision, mission and goals of the pesantren.
-The government must support the practice of TQM in Islamic boarding schools and other Islamic educational institutions by holding training on an ongoing basis so that they are able to make the implementation of TQM successful.
-Of course, in order to realize improving the quality of education in Indonesia.
+It can be concluded that the practice of TQM through pesantren-based curriculum management at Ma’had Darullughah Wadda’awah Pasuruan has been carried out continuously following the times, cultural changes, as well as organization, quality standards, and harmonious relationships between institutions and stakeholders and students.
+The study findings are novel as they show that the practice of TQM in Islamic educational institutions has a well-organized and critical structure couple with wise planning and implementation of Islamic values-based curriculum adapted according to modern times.
+Three important aspects support the practice of TQM in an effort to improve the quality of pesantren-based education in the era of the Fourth Industrial Revolution, namely, (1) improving the quality of curriculum management on an ongoing basis; (2) establishing quality standards for curriculum management in a cooperative, comprehensive, systemic, and systematic manner; and (3) maintaining relationships between stakeholders (students, teachers/employees, student leaders, parents, and the community).
+The limitation of this study is related to the object of research, namely, the practice of TQM at the Ma’had Darullughah Wadda’awah Islamic Boarding School, Pasuruan City, East Java.
+The study findings cannot be generalized to Islamic boarding schools in other areas.
+Future studies can expand the object of research and incorporate multiple Islamic boarding schools or educational institutions in Indonesia with the same problem but adding other factors and more sophisticated methods.
+To improve the quality of pesantren-based education, pesantren leaders need to maintain good communication to ensure the involvement of the entire organizational structure and ensure they are able to work well together to support the vision, mission, and goals of the pesantren.
+The government must support the practice of TQM in Islamic boarding schools and other Islamic educational institutions by holding training sessions on an ongoing basis so that they are able to make the implementation of TQM successful.
+Of course, to realize improving the quality of education in Indonesia.

 References